 Under FDIC regulations, an insured depository institution with \$50 billion or more in total assets is required annually to submit to the FDIC a plan for the institution's resolution in the event of its failure.
 The plan is designed to enable the FDIC, if appointed receiver for the institution, to resolve the institution under sections 11 and 13 of the FDIA in a manner that ensures that its depositors receive access to their insured deposits within one business day of the institution's failure (two business days if the failure occurs on a day other than Friday), maximizes the net present value return from the sale or disposition of the institution's assets, and minimizes the amount of any loss realized by the creditors in the resolution.
 The resolution plan requirement is intended to ensure that the FDIC has access to all of the material information it needs to resolve a large insured depository institution efficiently in the event of its failure.
-On April 16, 2019, the FDIC sought comment on revisions to the resolution plan requirement, including its applicability, and announced that no institution will be required to submit a resolution plan until the agency has finalized such revisions.
-On January 19, 2021, the FDIC announced that it will resume requiring resolution plan submissions for insured depository institutions with \$100 billion or more in total assets.
-Institutions with less than \$100 billion in total assets, including the Bank, continue to have the resolution plan requirement suspended.
+Under a moratorium that has been in place since April 2019, the FDIC has suspended requiring resolution plan submissions for insured depository institutions with less than \$100 billion in total assets.